-Recruitment for NHS healthcare assistants can be challenging.
-Apart from the application form, you will sit a numeracy and literacy test (sometimes referred to as English and maths test) along with an interview.
-Knowing what to expect from these three assessments can help you succeed and get the job so preparation is key!
+Recruitment for NHS healthcare assistants positions can be challenging.
+Apart from the application form, you will sit a numeracy and literacy test (sometimes referred to as maths and English tests) and take part in an interview.
+Knowing what to expect from these three assessments can help you succeed and get the job.

 As the interview is the last stage to get through before getting the job offer, being fully prepared for the questions is a must.
 Review the job description and do your research to help you answer the questions.
-Our free guide to interviews PDF can help you work on your interview strategy and come out successful.
+Check our interview preparation service.

 The NHS literacy and numeracy aptitude test examines your maths and verbal abilities.
 Through these tests you are expected to show your understanding of basic maths functions and written information.
 Our practice tests are designed to help you prepare for the exam and start your journey to becoming a part of the NHS.
 Materials in the pack include mental arithmetic and literacy practice tests, study guides, video guides, drills and full explanations for every question.

 The role of a healthcare assistant with the NHS is a rewarding career for those who are up to the challenge.
 If you think you’ve got what it takes, improve your chances of getting hired by preparing for the tests and interview with JobTestPrep.